corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 2. Employee Health Authority
 Has technical role "c19healthauthority".
 Not implemented in the current release.
 3. Verifion Portal User Admin
 Has technical role "verificationPortalAdmin".
-Administrator who executes user administation in the Verification IAM
+Administrator who executes user administration in the Verification IAM
 4. Hotline Trustee
 Has technical role "c19hotlineTrustee", but is not implemented in this component, is implemented in a manual eMail based flow.
 This actor approves the requests for user creation in the Verification IAM